rpiceage/ff-adventure-game/.amazonq/resources/req.md

   - Displays the death message from YAML
   - Shows skull.jpg background (same as stamina death)
   - No way to continue after death

+## Visited Chapter Tracking
+- Prevents revisiting chapters to avoid loops and maintain game progression
+- Hero tracks all visited chapters in order
+- Chapter 0 marked as visited at game start
+- Visited chapter mechanics:
+  - Each chapter visit is recorded when navigating via goToChapter or selectChoice
+  - GotoAction automatically filters out visited chapters from available choices
+  - Filtered choices maintain original YAML indices for correct navigation
+  - Chapters can be visited multiple times (recorded each time)
+  - Visit order preserved in list for potential future use
+- Visited chapter UI:
+  - No visual indication - filtered choices simply don't appear
+  - Seamless filtering in button panel
+  - Useful for preventing backtracking in linear story progression

 ## Architecture
 - Action-based system for extensibility